seuros/postgis-with-extensions/README.md

 ## Environment variables

 This image accepts all the same environment variables as the official PostgreSQL image.
-See the [PostgreSQL Docker documentation](https://hub.docker.com/_/postgres) for more information.
+See the [PostgreSQL Docker documentation](https://hub.docker.com/_/postgres) for more information.yes